Chieze-Franklin/Bolt.js-Book/roles-api.md

 `{`

+`"name" : String, //the name with which the role can be gotten internally`

+`"title" : String, //user-friendly text for the role`

-`"user" : String, //username of the user being referenced`
+`"description" : String, //user-friendly description for the role`

-`"role" : String //name of the role being referenced`
+`"isAdmin" : Boolean //determines if this role should be granted administrative privileges`

 `}`

 ### response

-If the user-role was added successfully, the `body` field of the response should hold a user-role object.
+If the role was added successfully, the `body` field of the response should hold a role object.

 ### security